Guidance for Emergency Telework

 A: Yes, each department has the discretion to allow employees to take state-issued equipment home.
 This includes computer equipment required for the job and ergonomic equipment.
 Before allowing employees to take equipment home, ensure you have a process to track state-owned assets.
 The employee’s responsibility to maintain and return the equipment should be outlined in the telework agreement.
 Additionally, ensure that appropriate security measures have been taken, including encrypting any storage devices or media.

-Q: Can we reimburse staff for internet expenses related to telework during this emergency?
+Q: Can we reimburse staff for expenses related to telework?

 Ensure staff have a single source of accurate information related to Emergency Telework that includes: